Nexmo/nexmo-developer/_use_cases/en/private-voice-communication.md

 to_line: 79
 ```

+To provision virtual numbers, visit `http://localhost:3000/numbers/provision` in your browser.

 You now have the virtual numbers you need to mask communication between your users.

 > **NOTE:** In a production application you choose from a pool of virtual numbers.
 However, you should keep this functionality in place to rent additional numbers on the fly.